sdclibbery/tradr/README.md

-x stop bots: final logging; also dont move stop by tiny amounts x Basic test harness for stoploss tracker bot x Record profit from the bot under test; run test 100x and check overall profit levels
-* Run test for bear stop bot and see if theres any difference
+x stop bots: final logging; also dont move stop by tiny amounts x Basic test harness for stoploss tracker bot x Record profit from the bot under test; run test 100x and check overall profit levels x Run test for bear stop bot and see if theres any difference
-* Get empirical price change distribution (coinmetrics??)
+* Get empirical price change distribution x Will have to record from 'live' : modify observer bot
+ * Determine distribution
+  !
+Can approximate with two normal distributions; one narrow and tall and one wide and low ! separate the samples and calc two separate variances in google sheets ?
+How to calculate this?
+Sample from one or other normal based on a probability weighted between them
+* Try swapping stop bots to limit stop orders to avoid fees; compare profit: is it better or worse?
 * Would be nice to setup so you can run any bot against the test framework ?maybe have cmd line option to test bot instead of running profit-test.js file??
 * What about other kinds of tests? eg more specific property based tests for specific bots?
 * New Bot: